Mauritius: Mauritius Island

 Mauritius is 2000 km off the southeast coast of Africa, between latitudes 19°58.8'S and 20°31.7'S and longitudes 57°18.0'E and 57°46.5'E. It is 65 km long and 45 km wide.
 Its land area is 1864.8 km2.
 The island is surrounded by more than 150 km of white sandy beaches, and the lagoons are protected from the open sea by the world's third-largest coral reef, which surrounds the island.
 Just off the Mauritian coast lie some 49 uninhabited islands and islets, several of which have been declared natural reserves for endangered species.

-Mauritius Island (Mauritian Creole: Isle Moris; Île Maurice, [il moʁis]) is relatively young geologically, having been created by volcanic activity some 8 million years ago.
+Mauritius Island (Mauritian Creole: Lil Moris; Île Maurice, [il moʁis]) is relatively young geologically, having been created by volcanic activity some 8 million years ago.
 Together with Saint Brandon, Réunion, and Rodrigues, the island is part of the Mascarene Islands.
 These islands emerged as a result of gigantic underwater volcanic eruptions that happened thousands of kilometres to the east of the continental block made up of Africa and Madagascar.
 They are no longer volcanically active and the hotspot now rests under Réunion Island.
 Mauritius is encircled by a broken ring of mountain ranges, varying in height from 300 to 800 metres above sea level.
 The land rises from coastal plains to a central plateau where it reaches a height of 670 m; the highest peak is in the south-west, Piton de la Petite Rivière Noire at 828 m.
 Streams and rivers speckle the island, many formed in the cracks created by lava flows.

 Rodrigues Island

 The autonomous island of Rodrigues is located 560 km to the east of Mauritius, with an area 108 km2.
 Rodrigues is a volcanic island rising from a ridge along the edge of the Mascarene Plateau.
-The island is hilly with a central spine culminating in the highest peak, Mountain Limon at 398 m.
+The island is hilly with a central spine culminating in the highest peak, Mont Limon at 398 m.
 The island also has a coral reef and extensive limestone deposits.
 According to Statistics Mauritius, at 1 July 2019, the population of the island was estimated at 43,371.

 Chagos Archipelago

 The Chagos Archipelago is composed of atolls and islands, and is located approximately 2,200 kilometres north-east of the main island of Mauritius.
+The islands are set to be transferred to Mauritius in 2025, having previously formed the British Indian Ocean Territory, with the exception of Diego Garcia, which remains under British administration on a 99-year lease.

 To the north of the Chagos Archipelago are Peros Banhos, the Salomon Islands and Nelsons Island; to the south-west are The Three Brothers, Eagle Islands, Egmont Islands and Danger Island.
 Diego Garcia is in the south-east of the archipelago.
 In 2016, the Chagossian population was estimated at 8,700 in Mauritius, including 483 natives; 350 Chagossians live in the Seychelles, including 75 natives, while 3,000, including 127 natives, live in the UK (the population having grown from the 1200 Chagossians who moved there).